zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 ​	With AZ, Cross AZ or Cross Region

 For RDS Read Replicas within the same region, you don't pay that fee.
+=> Read Replica provides an asynchronous replication instead of synchronous.

 (RDS 是托管服务)